splynx/docs/files/en/administration/reports/finance_logs/finance_logs.md

 ![Finance log](1.png)

-This section includes the three separate reports: *future charges*, *daily receipt*, *charge history*.
+This section includes three separate reports: *Future charges*, *Daily receipt*, *Charge history*.
 Such combination provides a fuller context for the finance situation in your Splynx system.

 ![Finance log](2.png)